oasis-tcs/dps/work-products/metadata-spec/prov.md

 ### Abstract

-This OASIS Data Provenance Metadata specification provides an information model and several specialized data schemata for describing and managing data provenance.
+This OASIS Data Provenance Metadata specification provides an information model and several specialized data schemata for describing and managing data provenance and data lineage.
-The intended use addresses transparency in AI, cybersecurity, supply chains, and other areas where data quality and accountability are foundational to performance and compliance \- especially in regulated and high-risk environments.
+The intended use addresses transparency in legal use of the data, AI, cybersecurity, supply chains, privacy, and other areas where data quality and accountability are foundational to performance and compliance \- especially in regulated and high-risk environments.

 ### Citation Format